ibm-cloud-docs/vpc/vsi_is_manage_images.md

 Make sure that your image meets custom image requirements:
 * Contains a single file or volume
-* Is in qcow2 format
+* Is in qcow2 format and the file extension is `.qcow2`.
 * Is cloud-init enabled
 * The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images) operating system